HafizFasih/icp-book/icp-book/docs/part2-history/03-hindi-urdu-controversy.md

 ## Overview

-The Urdu-Hindi Controversy of 1867 was a significant event in the history of the Subcontinent that sowed the early seeds of the **Two-Nation Theory**.
-It began in **Banaras (Varanasi)** when prominent Hindu leaders demanded that Urdu, written in the Persian script, be replaced by Hindi, written in the Devanagari script, as the official language of the courts.
-This was the first time linguistic differences were used to create a political divide between Hindus and Muslims, marking a turning point in Hindu-Muslim relations.
+The Urdu-Hindi Controversy of 1867 was an important event in the history of the Subcontinent that planted the early seeds of the **Two-Nation Theory**.
+It began in **Banaras (Varanasi)** when leading Hindu leaders demanded that Urdu, written in the Persian script, be replaced by Hindi, written in the Devanagari script, as the official language of the courts.
+This was the first time language differences were used to create a political divide between Hindus and Muslims, marking a turning point in Hindu-Muslim relations.

 :::info
-The Urdu-Hindi Controversy was not primarily about language - it was a **political struggle for community dominance** and cultural hegemony.
+The Urdu-Hindi Controversy was not mainly about language - it was a **political struggle for community control** and cultural power.
 :::

 ## Detailed Explanation